Maintaining Obedience And Training Progress In Months 7-8

 Continuing Exposure to Different Environments

 In months 7-8, it is vital to continue exposing your dog to different environments.
-Taking them for walks in new neighborhoods, parks, or even pet-friendly events allows them to become accustomed to different sights, sounds, and smells.
+Taking them for walks in new neighborhoods, parks, or even events allows them to become accustomed to different sights, sounds, and smells.
 This exposure helps them adapt better to new situations and reduces the likelihood of fear or anxiety in unfamiliar environments.

 Encouraging Positive Interactions with People and Animals

-Socializing your dog with people and animals is crucial to their development.
+your dog with people and animals is crucial to their development.
 Encourage positive interactions by introducing them to friendly dogs of various sizes, ages, and breeds.
 Similarly, expose them to different types of individuals, including children, adults, and elderly people.
 Always supervise interactions to ensure the safety and comfort of all parties involved.

 Organizing Playdates